 Inmates initially designated to the institution will receive initial classification within 28 days of arrival.
-Unit, Education, and Psychology staff will assess each inmate and work with them to develop an individual plan which will address skill deficits that may deter successful reentry into the community.

-Subsequent program reviews will be held every 90 to 180 days, depending upon release date.
-These reviews are held by the Unit Team to review progress on programming goals, work assignments, transfers, custody/security level, institutional adjustment, etc. The inmate may not waive appearance with the Unit Team.
+Staff will assess each inmate and work with them to develop an individual plan which will address skill deficits that may deter successful reentry into the community.
+Inmates with a projected release date of more than one year will be seen every 180 days, while inmates with release dates of one year or less will be seen every 90 days.
+You will meet with your Unit Team at this time to review programs, work assignments, transfers, custody classification, institutional adjustment, financial responsibility, etc.